DanielSzarek/api-cars/README.md

 * [Requests](https://pypi.org/project/requests/) - easy to use module for sending requests (I used it to connect with https://vpic.nhtsa.dot.gov/api/)
 * [drf-yasg](https://drf-yasg.readthedocs.io/en/stable/) - for me it is the best option for API documentation and for easy testing.
 Everytime when I work with people who will need my API I show them swagger and show how to use it.
 * [psycopg2](https://pypi.org/project/psycopg2/) - the most popular PostreSQL database adapter.
 I chose postgres, because I use it everyday at my current work and I got to know well with that database.
+* [gunicorn](https://gunicorn.org/) - Heroku use gunicorn to host our app with Python WSGI HTTP Server
+* [WhiteNoise](http://whitenoise.evans.io/en/stable/) - whitenoise also was needed for Heroku, it helps serving staticfiles